The Lambrechts-Stanley Model of Configuration Spaces: From the model to forms via graphs

+The degree-counting argument of Proposition~\ref{prop.strong-vanishing} does not work in dimension less than $4$, so we have to use other means to prove that the Lambrechts--Stanley \abbr{CDGA}s are models for the configuration spaces.

+There are no simply connected closed manifolds of dimension $1$.
+In dimension $2$, the only simply connected closed manifold is the $2$-sphere, $S^{2}$.
+This manifold is a complex projective variety: $S^{2} = \mathbb{CP}^{1}$.
+Hence the result of Kriz~\cite{Kriz1994} shows that $\GG{H^{*}(S^{2})}(\underline{k})$ (denoted $E(k)$ there) is a rational model for $\Conf_{k}(S^{2})$.
+The $2$-sphere $S^{2}$ is studied in greater detail in Section~\ref{sec.oriented-surfaces}, where we study the action of the framed little $2$-disks operad on a framed version of $\FM_{S^{2}}$.

-The degree-counting argument of \Cref{prop.strong-vanishing} does not work in dimension $3$, and so we cannot directly apply our results to $S^{3}$ (the only simply connected $3$-manifold).
-We however record the following partial result, communicated to us by Thomas Willwacher:
+In dimension $3$, the only simply connected smooth closed manifold is the $3$-sphere by Perelman's proof of the Poincaré conjecture~\cite{Perelman2002,Perelman2003}. we also the following partial result, communicated to us by Thomas Willwacher: